fuzzitdev/pythonfuzz/README.md

 ### Running

-The next step is to download js-fuzz and then run your fuzzer
+The next step is to download pythonfuzz and then run your fuzzer

 ```bash
 pip install pythonfuzz